Micromarket

 Micro Markets constitute a retail sector closely associated with the vending machine industry.

 They employ automated self-checkout technology and are commonly found in locations that require unattended payment systems.
 Micro Markets offer grab-and-go retail environments where customers can purchase products from open shelves, coolers, and freezers.

-A Micro Markets resembles a modern convenience store but functions as a fusion of vending, foodservice, and refreshment services.
+A Micro Market resembles a modern convenience store but functions as a fusion of vending, foodservice, and refreshment services.
 They typically consist of open rack displays, refrigerated coolers or freezers, and self-checkout kiosks.

-The concept originated in the United States in the late 2000s, driven by advances in payment technology and workplace wellness trends.
-The model has since expanded globally, supported by consumer demand for healthier and fresher options, as well as employers’ interest in offering convenient food access for staff without the need for full cafeterias.

-The top micro-market companies in the United States are as follows: